pcast01/pcast01.github.io/_posts/2016-12-26-Custom-Windows-Search-Files-Powershell.md

 At the end of the script I clear the two variables: file and resultsFile.
 Then I open the Results.txt file for review.

 Here are results for 2 locations with 2 search patterns: *excerpte*.jpg and *.aspx
-- so all aspx files and jpg files with excerpte in the title
+- so all aspx files and jpg files with excerpte in the title.
 {% highlight Powershell %}
 ********************************************************************
 Searching folder: C:\Temp